Land reform in Mexico: Under Obregón, 1920-1924

 Wealthy landowner and brilliant general of the Revolution, Alvaro Obregón came to power in a coup against Carranza.
 Since the Zapatistas had supported his bid for power, he placated them by ending attempts to recover seized land and return them to big sugar estate owners.
 However, his plan was to make the peasantry there dependent on the Mexican state and viewed agrarian reform as a way to strengthen the revolutionary state.
-During his presidency, Mexico it was clear that some land reform needed to be carried out.
+During his presidency, it was clear that some land reform needed to be carried out.
 Agrarian reform was a revolutionary goal for land redistribution as part of a process of nationalization and "Mexicanization".
 Land distribution began almost immediately and affected both foreign and large domestic land owners (hacendados).
 The process was deliberately very slow, since generally Obregón did not consider it a top priority.
 However, in order to maintain the social peace with the peasantry, he began land reform in earnest.
-As president, Obregón distributed 1.7 million hectares, which was 1.3Ò% of agricultural land.
+As president, Obregón distributed 1.7 million hectares, which was 1.3% of agricultural land.
 The land distributed was mostly not existing cultivated lands, consisting of forests, pastures, mountainous land, and other uncultivable land (ranging from 51%-64.6%).
 Rain-fed land was the next largest category (ranging from 31.2% to 41.4%).
 The smallest amount of land distributed was irrigable land, ranging from a high of 8.2% in 1920 to just 4.2% in 1924.
 When Obregón sought to ensure his fellow Sonoran revolutionary general Plutarco Elías Calles was his successor, Obregón and Calles promised land reform to mobilize peasants against their rival Adolfo de la Huerta.
 Their faction prevailed and when Calles became president in 1924, he did increase distribution of land.